Are you familiar with the Gartley harmonic pattern? How about Gartley patterns in general? If not, this article will get you up to speed ASAP.

 Currency traders use Gartley patterns to project forthcoming bullish and bearish price action in the forex markets.
 Also, the formation helps study market symmetry when trading forex.

-How to Identify and Use Gartley Patterns in Forex Trading?
+How to Identify the Gartley Pattern in Trading?

 Follow the steps below to use the Gartley pattern: